 Losing a loved one because someone else was acting carelessly can result in significant costs to you and your family.
 These costs include the loss of both the financial and emotional contributions of your loved one.

 You could be entitled to compensation through what is known as a wrongful death claim.
-This kind of claim seeks to put you and your family in as close a financial position to where you would have been, had the crash that led to your loss never happened.
+This claim seeks to put you and your family in as close a financial position as where you would have been if the crash that led to your loss had never happened.

 North Carolina’s wrongful death law is also designed to account for the value of the loss of companionship and emotional support that a family faces after losing a loved one.
-There is no formula for this type of valuation; it is something that is determined on a case by case basis.
+There is no formula for this type of valuation; it is determined on a case-by-case basis.

-A North Carolina personal injury lawyer from Johnson & Groninger PLLC is available to review your wrongful death case.
+A North Carolina personal injury lawyer from Johnson & Groninger PLLC can review your wrongful death case.
 Schedule your appointment by calling (704) 200-2009 today.

-As with other negligent claims, damages include both monetary and non-monetary, as well as short and long-term damages.
+As with other negligent claims, damages include monetary, non-monetary, and short and long-term damages.
 We’ll discuss more below.

 4 Important Things to Know About Your NC Wrongful Death Claim

-First and foremost, only certain individuals may file a wrongful death claim.
-Aside from this rule, there are others that could also limit your ability to pursue your claim.
+First and foremost, only specific individuals may file a wrongful death claim.
+Aside from this rule, others could limit your ability to pursue your claim.

 Working with a wrongful death attorney to assess your case and provide guidance on the best path toward compensation will ensure that all rules and relevant factors are put to work in support of your case.